LuLi0077/AI/Sign_Language_to_Text/README.md

 `my_recognizer.py` - Recognize test word sequences from word models set.

-### Part 4: Improve the WER with [statistical language models (SLM)](https://en.wikipedia.org/wiki/Language_model)
+### Part 4: Improve the WER with statistical language models [(SLM)](https://en.wikipedia.org/wiki/Language_model)

 The basic idea is that each word has some probability of occurrence within the set, and some probability that it is adjacent to specific other words.
 The recognizer in Part 3 is equivalent to a "0-gram" SLM.
 Improve the WER with the [SLM data](ftp://wasserstoff.informatik.rwth-aachen.de/pub/rwth-boston-104/lm/) using "1-gram", "2-gram", and "3-gram" statistics.

 ## Other Information

 ### Raw Data

 The data in the `data/` directory was derived from the [RWTH-BOSTON-104 Database](http://www-i6.informatik.rwth-aachen.de/~dreuw/database-rwth-boston-104.php).
-The handpositions (`hand_condensed.csv`) are pulled directly from the database [boston104.handpositions.rybach-forster-dreuw-2009-09-25.full.xml](boston104.handpositions.rybach-forster-dreuw-2009-09-25.full.xml).
+The handpositions (`hand_condensed.csv`) are pulled directly from the [database](boston104.handpositions.rybach-forster-dreuw-2009-09-25.full.xml).
 The three markers are:

 *   0  speaker's left hand
 *   1  speaker's right hand